 2. The importance of supplier relationships

 Thanks to the long-standing nature of our partnerships with these suppliers, we have especially trusting relationships and gain an in-depth insight into what is happening on the market.
 We share information proactively and intensively on a regular basis. item also benefits from “economies of scale” and can always get hold of a certain amount of aluminium profiles.
-Supplier agreements that run for terms adapted to current market conditions ensure supplies are continuously replenished at competitive prices.
+Supplier agreements that run for terms adapted to current market conditions ensure supplies are continuously replenished at prices in line with the market.

 3. Looking ahead